Rangeville

 An assessment of population growth drivers in Rangeville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
-Future population trends suggest an increase just below the median of regional areas nationwide by 2041, with the area expected to expand by 600 persons reflecting a total increase of 6.3% over the 17-year period based on the latest annual ERP population numbers.
+For projections, AreaSearch uses ABS/Geoscience Australia data for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data released in 2023.
+These state projections lack age category splits; thus, proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort where necessary.
+Future trends suggest a population increase of around 600 persons by 2041, reflecting a gain of 6.3% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population